kct2020/goutpal-com-skeleventy/site/blog/gout-symptoms/index.md

         </tr>
         <tr id="feet">
             <td><a href="/gout-symptoms/feet-tophi/">Pictures of Tophi on Foot</a></td>
             <td>If you get feet tophi, walking is difficult.
-With gouty tumors stopping you walk, is it not time to fix your gout?
+With gouty tumors stopping you from walking, isn't it time to fix your gout?
 See how to deal with tophi and keep safe.
 Read <a href="/gout-symptoms/feet-tophi/">pictures of tophi on foot</a>.</td>
         </tr>
         <tr id="toe">
             <td><a href="/gout-symptoms/feet-tophi/left-foot-tophi-xray/">Gout Xray Toe</a></td>